markovalenko/task_01/README.md

 Application should be done with react, redux, webpack, eslint, styling depends on a developer, feel free to use what you want.
 Code should be covered with tests.

 **BOUNS**

-Implement autocomplete, use bouncing or throttling and be ready to describe your choice.
+Implement autocomplete using bouncing or throttling and be ready to describe your choice.